Compare Home Loan Rates in Singapore & Get Rewarded for It

 Can I use a bank home loan to purchase commercial properties or land?

 In most cases, bank home loans are designed specifically for residential properties, such as houses and apartments, and may not be suitable for purchasing commercial properties or land.
 Commercial property loans are usually available for buying commercial properties like shops, offices, and industrial spaces.
 Commercial property loans often have different eligibility criteria, interest rates, and loan-to-value ratios compared to home loans.
 Generally, commercial property loans coverage starts from 80% to 90% of the property’s value, while home loans usually offer higher coverage for residential properties of up to 90%.
 It’s important to consult with financial institutions or experts to understand the specific options available for purchasing commercial properties or land.
-Always consider the differences in fees, terms, and requirements between home loans and commercial property loans
+Always consider the differences in fees, terms, and requirements between home loans and commercial property loans.

 What are the important factors to consider when choosing a bank for my home loan?